READING AND TALKING TO CHILDREN EARLY

 What Kind of books

 Board books are sturdy cardboard books meant for little children.
-We purchase new books with financial donations and also accept gently used books for placement in micro-pantries.
+We purchase new books with financial donations and also accept gently used books for the Laurel United Methodist Diaper Drive.

 Stories